-If the ETS is to be restored to its cornerstone role, then the fundamental issue of oversupply needs to be addressed by resetting the baseline to current emissions.
+If the ETS is to be restored to its cornerstone role, then the fundamental issue of oversupply needs to be addressed, ideally by resetting the baseline to current emissions.
 The sooner the ETS can be put on a more secure footing the better.
-The EU needs to demonstrate ambitious domestic action as a matter of urgency in line with the Paris Agreement and consistent with review and ratchet requirements in 2018-2020.
+We also urge you to increase the speed of emissions reductions ("linear reduction factor"), and support other measures that can reduce the surplus, such as allowing EU member states to cancel allowances.